jasonMatillano/CarAuctionChatBot/README.md

 ### Authentication Routes (`/api/auth`)
 - `POST /signup`: Register a new user with email and password.
-- `POST /login`: Authenticate user and return a JWT token.
+- `POST /login`: Authenticate user using credentials.

 ### Chatbot Routes (`/api/agent`)
 - `POST /chat`: Send a message to the chatbot and receive a response.